Navy veteran and family facing difficult times gifted a car

 “It [the rainbow] is good luck.
 Hope.
 Everything is good today," explained Jones.

-Thornton Automotive of Dover, with help from Grandview Golf Course and Brewvino in York County, donated a car to the family.
+Thornton Automotive of Dover, with help from Grandview Golf Course and BrewVino in York County, donated a car to the family.

 “I thought they were playing around, a joke, or we still had to pay something out of pocket, which we don’t have," explained Jones.